OpenFabrics/sunfish_docs/Sunfish Doc.md

 }
 ```

-Each agent is assigned a UUID upon the registration with Sunfish, when the associated AggregationSource object is created.
+Each agent is assigned a UUID upon the registration with Sunfish, when the associated AggregationSource object is created.Details on the UUID generation are provided in [Section 4.3.1](#431-hardware-agent-registration)
-All implementations of Sunfish shall expose the `AggregationService` in their main RedFish tree.
+All implementations of Sunfish shall expose the `AggregationService` in their main Redfish tree.

 ### 4.1.5.
 Hardware Managers